Cervical thymic cyst: Clinical Features

 Cervical thymic cyst is a very rare pathology that is often incidentally found due to its asymptomatic nature.
 The patient usually notices a neck mass that grows slowly which triggers them to see a clinician and be admitted to the hospital.
 However, it can cause symptoms as it grows in size and compresses on other organs.
 These symptoms include difficulty breathing, difficulty swallowing, hoarseness of voice, among others.
 It causes neck swelling.
 Males are more commonly affected.
 Most cases occur in the first decade of life, as the thymus tends to atrophy after puberty.
 This lesion usually affects the left side of the neck.

 The cyst can be small as 1cm and as large as 26cm.
 The location can vary as well, from the angle of the mandible to as low as the mediastinum.

 Diagnosis

 Differential diagnosis

-Differential diagnosis include other more common cervical masses, such as branchial cyst, cystic hygroma, dermoid-epidermoid cyst.
+Differential diagnosis include other more common cervical masses, such as branchial cyst, lymphatic malformations, dermoid-epidermoid cyst.

 This lesion is usually not diagnosed before surgery.
 Pathology must be obtained for an accurate diagnosis.